 What I now know about myself, is that I have some unique abilities that serve me well.
 I’m a great listener, I’m always open to learn new things and I also have a great sense of what’s really going on in peoples lives.
 Those abilities serve me in achieving the things that I want to do.
 And because I am not afraid of admitting that I’m not the most dominant person, I’ll find people who are better than me in doing certain things.
 That’s how you lift each other up.
 Let’s see how I am now… A couple of years further I own this website and turned it into a real brand.
 And I absolutely LOVE it!

+So what nonprofits can learn from Coca Cola?
 Whether we’re talking about people or companies.
 Having a focus on the things that you can learn from your opposite in order to improve your life or the company’s life, can be incredibly useful.
 That’s what a growth mindset has to offer you.

-Think about what this growth mindset can do for you and your life.
+It can do no harm to think about what this growth mindset can do for you and your life.
 Maybe there’s something that you can change for the better.

 For now, you may have become interested in the Tedtalk about Coca-Cola and Non-profits.
 I’m not gonna give you any spoilers, so just dive into this thoughtful talk.